Eric Gilleland, Ph.D.

 Seminar: Method for Object-based Diagnostic Evaluation (MODE): A features-based spatial forecast verification technique (pdf), 26 October 2008.

-Associate Editor for Monthly Weather Review
+Associate Editor for Monthly Weather Review (January 2014 to present).

 Committees and Projects